digitalocean/artifactory-docker-resource/README.md

 ## Config

-Complete source configuration details can be found in the `resource.go` file for the `Source` struct.
+Complete source configuration details can be viewed in GoDoc on the [Source struct](https://godoc.org/github.com/digitalocean/artifactory-docker-resource#Source)

 ## Check